KyoriPowered/adventure-docs/source/components/index.rst

 .. code:: java

-   // Creates a line of text in the uniform font, if applicable final TextComponent textComponent3 = Component.text("This is fancy font")
+   // Creates a line of text in the uniform font, if applicable final TextComponent textComponent3 = Component.text()
+     .content("This is fancy font")
      .font(Key.key("uniform"))
      .build();
    // Now you can send `textComponent3` to something, such as a client.